SankalpKadam/Red_Blue_Nim/Readme.txt

     3] Check_If_Game_Over - Checks if after making a move the game ends or not.
     4] utility_function - Gives utility values for terminal states.
     5] __main__ - Takes arguments provided in the command line invocation to determine red and blue stones, first player.
 Calls necessary function depending on the parameters provided.

 How to pass arguments through command line invocation?
     The program uses argparse to parse all the provided arguments in the command line.
     The program needs 2 necessary parameters i.e red and blue marbles so pass them as it is.
     For optional argument i.e first_player use the "-p" flag.
     A sample invocation through command line where you want to start the game with 5 red and 4 blue marbles and human plays first is : python3 red_blue_nim.py 5 4 -p human

+How program runs?
+    The program alternates between human move and computer move.
+Depending on the parameter given by the user either the computer starts first or human plays first.
+    When its the human's turn to pick a marble, provide either "red" or "blue" as input when the prompt asks to.
+    After human's move the state of the game is updated and the computer takes this updated state and performs minmax with alpha beta pruning to determine the best possible move.
+    The computer's decided move is performed and the game state is updated which is then returned to the human and the human performs its move.
+    This continues until game ends.

 How to RUN the code -